Hiking the Makapuʻu Tide Pools Trail on Oʻahu

 Distance: 1.9 miles / 3.1 km

-However, even though it starts out on the relatively easy Makapuʻu Lighthouse Trail, the hike down to the tide pools is a bit more difficult.
+That being said, this doesn’t go without saying that even though the hike starts out on the relatively easy Makapuʻu Lighthouse Trail, the hike down to the tide pools is more challenging in comparison.

 Makapuʻu Tide Pools Trailhead Parking